flutter/website/src/docs/testing/ui-performance/index.md

 highlights some of the more useful flags (and one function) from the [rendering library][] for debugging performance issues.

-* [`debugDumpRenderTree()`][]<br>
+You can set these flags either by editing the framework code, or by importing the module and setting the value in your `main()` method, following by a hot restart.

+{% comment %}
+Jacob asked that we remove this link to the API as it's easier to use the inspector.
+This dump takes a long time to generate and isn't particularly readable.
-  Call this function when not in a layout or repaint phase to dump the rendering tree to the console.
+  Call this functiod when not in a layout or repaint phase to dump the rendering tree to the console.
 (Pressing **t** from `flutter run` calls this command.)
 Search for "RepaintBoundary" to see diagnostics on how useful a boundary is.
+{% endcomment %}
+* `debugDumpRenderTree()`<br>
+  Rather than using this flag to dump the render tree to a file, view the render tree in the widget inspector.
+  To do so, bring up the widget inspector and select the **Render Tree** tab.
 * [`debugPaintLayerBordersEnabled`][]
 * [`debugRepaintRainbowEnabled`][]<br>
-  Enable this property and run your app to see if any parts of your UI that aren't changing (for example, a static header) are rotating through many colors in the output.
+  You can enable this flag in the widget inspector by bringing up the **More Actions** menu, and selecting **Show Repaint Rainbow**.
-  Those areas are candidates for adding repaint boundaries.
+  If any static widgets are rotating through the colors of the rainbow (for example, a static header), those areas are candidates for adding repaint boundaries.
 * [`debugPrintMarkNeedsLayoutStack`][]<br>
-  Enable this property if you're seeing more layouts than you expect (for example, on the timeline, on a profile, or from a "print" statement inside a layout method).
+  Enable this flag if you're seeing more layouts than you expect (for example, on the timeline, on a profile, or from a `print` statement inside a layout method).
 Once enabled, the console is flooded with stack traces showing why each render object is being marked dirty for layout.